HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 admin42@ubuserver:~$
 ```

-The user can get log out of the remote server by typing `exit` or by using `Ctrl-d`.
+The user can log out of the remote server by typing `exit` or by using `Ctrl-d`.

 ```console
 admin42@ubuserver:~$ exit